rich-newman/typescript-analyzer-eslint-prettier/docs/setupvuebasicwebapp.md

 }
 ```
 3. Rightclick npm in Solution Explorer/Install npm packages.
 4. Go to the menu option Tools/Options/TypeScript Analyzer.
 Under 'File Extensions to lint' add ',vue' at the end, if vue is not already in the list.
 It's also worth setting Logging/Enable Logging to True so you can see if it's worked.
-All other settings on this screen should be set to the defaults.
-In particular settings 'Enable local config' and 'Enable local node_modules' should be set to True.
 Click OK.
 5. Rightclick the project name in Solution Explorer/Run TypeScript Analyzer (ESLint).
 6. On the View menu select Output to bring up the Output window if it's not already open.
 In the 'Show output form:' dropdown select 'TypeScript Analyzer (ESLint, Prettier)'.
 You should see log output ending with 'RESULTS: no problems' if there are none.
-7. To test it works, in package.json change the line at the end `"vue/no-multiple-template-root": "off"` to `"vue/no-multiple-template-root": "warn"` and save.
+7. To test it works in package.json change the line at the end `"vue/no-multiple-template-root": "off"` to `"vue/no-multiple-template-root": "warn"`.
 Again rightclick the project name in Solution Explorer/Run TypeScript Analyzer (ESLint).
 In the Error List you should see a warning about the vue/no-multiple-template-root rule you just enabled.
 Doubleclicking the description will take you to the error in the code.
 Clicking in the Code column should take you to the documentation page for the rule on the internet.
 8. Set the vue/no-multiple-template rule back to 'off' in package.json.
 On Tools/Options/TypeScript Analyzer (ESLint) set Logging/Enable Logging back to False.
-9. Do Debug/'Start without Debugging' to do a build and run the project.
+9. Do Debug/Start without Debugging to do a build and run the project.
 This should show the test web page and prove that the project still works.

 ## Visual Studio 2019, TypeScript (Vue 2)